Eisenmonoxid/S6Patcher/README.md

 - High resolution textures for Buildings/Entities/Ground.
 - Unlimited scaling of the entity size.
 - Free placing and moving of entities, walls and wall gates.
-- Higher entity limit.
-- Move more entities at the same time (100 -> 1055).
+- Higher general entity limit and move more entities at the same time (100 -> 1055).
 - Black map border area can be used and is not deleted at map save.
 - Activates the Development-Mode without Registry-Key.
 - Enables walls and wall gates from all climate zones in all climate zones.